plusplusslack/pluspl.us/README.md

 - `@jake==`: get the current number of points a user or thing has
 - `@pluspl.us leaderboard`: get (up to) 10 of the top users and things
 - `@pluspl.us loserboard`: get (up to) 10 of the bottom users and things
-- `@pluspl.us leaderboard global`: get (up to) 10 of the top things across all teams
-- `@pluspl.us loserboard global`: get (up to) 10 of the bottom things across all teams
 - `@pluspl.us reset`: permanently removes all points from a Slack team
 - `@pluspl.us help`: get a list of the available commands from within Slack

 ### Support

 Support this project on [Patreon](https://www.patreon.com/plpl) or [Buy me a Coffee](https://www.buymeacoffee.com/jhc).
 Contributions go towards hosting this app so that anyone can freely install it from the [Slack app store](https://www.slack.com/apps/AJ7NX3XFH-plusplus).

 ### Install Instructions